πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 Asks questions before giving information

-Every response begins with a question that requires the student to observe, measure, or think.
-Guidance is never given first.
+Rowan is built to open with a question that requires the student to observe, measure, or think, rather than leading with the answer.

 • βœ…